-Abstract This paper investigates the application of evolutionary multiobjective optimization to two-dimensional procedural texture evolution.
+Abstract This paper investigates the application of evolutionary multi-objective optimization to two-dimensional procedural texture synthesis.
 Genetic programming is used to evolve procedural texture formulae.
 Earlier work used multiple feature tests during fitness evaluation to rate how closely a candidate texture matches visual characteristics of a target texture image.
 These feature test scores were combined into an overall fitness score using a weighted sum.
-This paper extends this research by replacing the weighted sum with a Pareto ranking scheme, which preserves the independence of feature tests during fitness evaluation.
-Three experiments were performed: a pure Pareto ranking scheme, and two Pareto experiments enhanced with population divergence strategies.
-One divergence strategy scores individuals using their nearest-neighbour distance in feature-space.
-Another scheme uses a normalized, ranked measurement of nearest neighbour distance.
-A result of this work is that acceptable textures can be evolved much more efficiently with MOP evolution than compared to the weighted sum approach done earlier.
-The ability to create a diverse selection of Pareto solutions is advantageous in this problem domain, since the acceptability of a final texture is ultimately a subjective, aesthetic decision by the user.
+This paper improves this research by replacing the weighted sum with a Pareto ranking scheme, which preserves the independence of feature tests during fitness evaluation.
+Three experiments were performed: a pure Pareto ranking scheme, and two Pareto experiments enhanced with parameterless population divergence strategies.
+One divergence strategy is similar to that used by the NSGA-II system, and scores individuals using their nearest-neighbour distance in feature-space.
+The other strategy uses a normalized, ranked abstraction of nearest neighbour distance.
+A result of this work is that acceptable textures can be evolved much more efficiently and with less user intervention with MOP evolution than compared to the weighted sum approach.
+Although the final acceptability of a texture is ultimately a subjective decision of the user, the proposed use of multi-objective evolution is useful for generating for the user a diverse assortment of possibilities that reflect the important features of interest.

-Keywords Procedural Textures, Computer Graphics, Genetic Programming.
+Keywords Procedural Textures, Multi-objective Optimization, Genetic Programming.